oracle-devrel/terraform-oci-arch-drupal/README.md

 Argument | Description
 --- | ---
-compartment_ocid | Compartment's OCID where OKE will be created use_existing_vcn | If you want to inject already exisitng VCN then you need to set the value to TRUE. vcn_cidr | If use_existing_vcn is set to FALSE then you can define VCN CIDR block and then it will used to create VCN within the module. vcn_id | If use_existing_vcn is set to TRUE then you can pass VCN OCID and module will use it to create Drupal installation.
+compartment_ocid | Compartment's OCID where Drupal will be created use_existing_vcn | If you want to inject already exisitng VCN then you need to set the value to TRUE. vcn_cidr | If use_existing_vcn is set to FALSE then you can define VCN CIDR block and then it will used to create VCN within the module. vcn_id | If use_existing_vcn is set to TRUE then you can pass VCN OCID and module will use it to create Drupal installation.